top of page

 Our treatment approach includes:

-Pessary Fitting Support – Working alongside specialists to help patients to develop their pelvic floor muscles enough to be able to use and retain pessaries, which act as an internal support brace.
+Working alongside specialists to help patients to develop their pelvic floor muscle strength and thickness enough to be able to use and retain pessaries, which act as an internal support brace.

 Pelvic organ prolapse doesn’t have to define your daily life.
-With the right treatment plan, you can regain comfort, function, and confidence.
+With the right treatment plan, you can relieve symptoms, reduce severity of the prolapse.
 Schedule a consultation today to explore your options for relief.

-"Dr. Angela Treadway is an exceptional physician who provides compassionate and thorough treatment of the pelvic floor.
+"Dr. Angela Treadway is an exceptional therapist who provides compassionate and thorough treatment of the pelvic floor.

 Bottom line, if you’re experiencing pelvic floor pain do not hesitate to call this extraordinary doctor.
 You won’t regret it.
 She is God sent."